Signature change by a morphism of spectral triples: Connection for even-dimensional manifolds

 It is not clear in this case whether the distance formula can be associated with the metric $\gr$.
 We can nevertheless impose a Clifford relation to connect $\clr$ to $\gr$ to provide a metric formula for the $\twr$-$TST$ or to restrict to $\calA^\prime$.

-From these arguments, the action of the $\tw$-morphism can be regarded as a signature change only for connections 1.2 and 2.2.
-The effect on the metric is unclear for connections 1.1 and 2.1 as we do not have any such metric formula in the cases of the $\twr$-$TPRST$ and the $\twr$-$PRST$.
-Whether there must be an analogous distance formula for pseudo-Riemannian spectral triples remains an open issue; see \cite{franco2014temporal,franco2018lorentzian}.
+From these arguments, the action of the $\tw$-morphism can be regarded as implementing a change of signature at the level of the metric data only for connections 1.2 and 2.2.
+The effect on the metric remains unclear for connections 1.1 and 2.1, since in our compact pseudo-Riemannian setting we do not dispose of a Connes-type distance formula for the $\twr$-$TPRST$ and the $\twr$-$PRST$.
+Let us stress, however, that spectral formulations of the Lorentzian distance do exist in the framework of Lorentzian spectral triples on non-compact, stably causal space-times; see for instance \cite{franco2014temporal,franco2018lorentzian}.
+These constructions rely on non-unital algebras and global hyperbolicity assumptions, and are therefore not directly applicable to the compact pseudo-Riemannian triples considered in the present work.
+Extending our twist construction to such globally hyperbolic Lorentzian spectral triples lies beyond the scope of this paper.

 A general formula for the local extraction of the metrics is provided by the following

 where $v,w\in T_x\Man$ for a given point $x\in \Man$.

 The $\tw$-morphism action on the Dirac operators induces an action on the Clifford representation given by